Hyurl/encoded-buffer/README.md

 - `a => Array` arrays will be encoded recursively.
 - `b => boolean` booleans are encoded either as 1 or empty buffer.
 - `B => Buffer` buffers will keep the original form.
-- `d => Date` encode the ISO string, when decode, generate an new instance.
+- `d => Date` encode the ISO string, when decode, generate a new instance.
-- `e => Error` encode the stack, when decode, generate an error-like object.
+- `e => Error` encode all properties in an object, when decode, generate a new instance according to the name, message, stack and any other properties.
 - `f => function` functions cannot be encoded, so treated as `void`.
 - `n => number` encoded as string.
 - `o => object` objects will be encoded recursively.